 Arte Americas is the largest non-profit organization in Fresno that is dedicated to promoting Chicano art and culture.
-They have a museum, and an art gallery, in addition to offering classes and workshops.
-Their goal is to provide a space for people to learn about and appreciate Chicano art and culture.
+They have a museum and an art gallery, in addition to offering classes and workshops.
+They aim to provide a space for people to learn about and appreciate Chicano art and culture.

 Since then, they have become an important hub for the Latino community in Fresno, offering a wide range of programming that includes visual and performing arts, education, and community outreach.

 The museum features rotating exhibits of Chicano art, as well as a permanent collection of over 2,000 pieces.
 The gallery usually has around 4-5 different exhibits at any given time, featuring both local and national artists.

 Classes and workshops are offered on a variety of topics related to Chicano art and culture.
 Some recent examples include screen printing, photography, and mask-making.

 Looking for somewhere to stay close by?
 Check out the DoubleTree by Hilton Fresno Convention Center.

 See Related: Most Famous Landmarks in California to Visit